 Regulated domains exhibit varying levels of criticality, from safety-critical to security-critical.
 A core characteristic of regulated environments is the necessity to comply with formal standards, regulations, directives and guidance.
 There is a high number of regulations and standards which apply across different regulated domains.
 These are issued by a number of bodies or associations and/or region specifics (e.g., ISO, FDA CPT11, IEC62304, ISO 26262 …)

 Software plays an increasingly important role in regulated environments.
 The principles of the agile manifesto were identified earlier, and although an overarching set of principles for regulated environments does not exist, a number of core issues for software development in regulated environments may be inferred.
 These issues include quality assurance, safety and security, effectiveness, traceability, and verification and validation.
 Taking this into consideration, we see that the various reference models used may differ a lot, but in the end, have a lot of similarities.
-In our opinion and with the experience of our product Applied SAFe, to use agile in large scale and to fulfill regulatory requirements, companies have to address the following topics:
+In our opinion and with the experience of our product Applied SAFe, to use agile in large scale and to fulfil regulatory requirements, companies have to address the following topics:

 Quality: Have a managed process